-Condition Deadline 1.
-Provide a compliant methodology for calculating the Gross Grant Equivalent of Aid prior to the PIV.
+Condition Deadline Provide a compliant methodology for calculating the Gross Grant Equivalent of Aid prior to the PIV.
 Gross Grant Equivalent is defined as; where aid is granted in a form other than a grant, the aid amount shall be the gross grant equivalent of the aid.
-'Gross grant equivalent' means the amount of the aid if it had been provided in the form of a grant to the beneficiary, before any deduction of tax or other charge.
-Prior to the PIV 2.
-For existing members of staff, provide HR letters confirming that these staff are working on the ERDF project and the proportion of time they will work on the project.
-Prior to payment of first claim 3.
+'Gross grant equivalen means the amount of the aid if it had been provided in the form of a grant to the beneficiary, before any deduction of tax or other charge. ť For existing members of staff, provide HR letters confirming that the staff are working on the ERDF project and the proportion of time the will work on the project.
 Grant recipient to check its document retention policy to ensure it is line with current ERDF eligibility guidelines and to provide a copy of the revised policy.
 Prior to payment of first claim